thesunny/SnapEditor/documentation/README.md

 The SnapEditor objects comes with a public function called getContents() to get the contents of the editor.

-This should be used instead of grabbing the innerHTML from the editable element itself because the SnapEditor runs certain checks before returning the content.
+This should be used instead of grabbing the innerHTML from the editable element itself because SnapEditor runs certain checks before returning the content.

     <script type="text/javascript">
       var inPlaceEditor = new SnapEditor.InPlace("in_place_editor", { path: "/snapeditor" });